Exotic dark matter search with the Majorana Demonstrator

-The main quantity of interest is the DM-nucleon scattering cross section $\sigma_\mathrm{NC}$.
-The local DM density is taken to be $\rho_{DM} = 0.4$ GeV/cm$^{3}$ as in Ref.~\cite{fernandez2021local}.
-The sum over target nuclei $j$ is performed over the five most abundant Ge isotopes in the \enrge\ detectors. $N_{Aj}$ is the number of nuclei for each isotope with mass number $A_j$, and $F_j(m_\chi)$ is the normalized Helm form factor~\cite{helm1956inelastic,lewin1996review} evaluated at momentum transfer $q=m_\chi$ for non-relativistic incoming DM.
+The sum over target nuclei $j$ is performed over the five most abundant Ge isotopes in the \enrge\ detectors, weighted by the relative molecular weights of the \enrge\ detectors (75.668 $\pm$ 0.010~g/mol) to the standard weight of \natge, 72.63~g/mol. $N_{Aj}$ is the number of nuclei for each isotope with mass number $A_j$, and $F_j(m_\chi)$ is the normalized Helm form factor~\cite{helm1956inelastic, lewin1996review} evaluated at momentum transfer $q=m_\chi$ for non-relativistic incoming DM.
 The step function $\Theta$ is the experimental energy threshold $E_{th}$ and represents the nuclear recoil energy threshold for detectable signals.

-A quenching factor for germanium must also be applied to convert the observed electron equivalent ionization (keVee) to the energy of the nuclear recoil $E_R$ (keVnr)~\cite{barker2012, barker2013, Schwetz_2011}.
-To describe the stopping of few-keV ions in Ge at $\sim$77 K, we select the quenching factor $Q = 0.2(E_\mathrm{nr} / \mathrm{keVnr})^{1.12}$ suggested by CoGeNT~\cite{aalseth2013}, as most applicable to the 1--100~keV energy range~\cite{scholz2016qf, essig2018quenching, barker2012}.
-For energies above 1~keVee, there is little dependence on the choice of quenching factor, and the Lindhard model is adequate.
-At 1~keVee, our nuclear recoil threshold is $E_\mathrm{nr} = 4.5$~keVnr, corresponding to a fermionic DM mass of $m_\chi = $25.5~MeV.
+For the models considered in this work, we assume the cross sections are sufficiently small that the depth of the overburden does not affect the DM velocity distribution, and the probability of a multiple-scatter event is negligible.